Sweden moves closer to NATO membership after a deal with the Turkish president

 Stoltenberg and Kristersson said that Sweden would also help Turkey to improve its customs arrangements with the EU, and to try to obtain visa-free travel in Europe for its citizens.
 Turkey tried to achieve these goals in recent years but failed to meet the trading bloc's standards.

-Earlier, Erdogan's office said he told U.S. President Joe Biden during a telephone call Sunday that Turkey wanted a “clear and strong” message of support for Turkey’s EU ambitions from NATO leaders.
+Earlier, Erdogan's office said he told Biden during a telephone call Sunday that Turkey wanted a “clear and strong” message of support for Turkey’s EU ambitions from NATO leaders.
 The White House readout of the Biden-Erdogan call did not mention the issue of Turkish EU membership.

 Turkey’s delaying tactics have irritated other NATO allies, including the United States.
 Biden’s national security adviser, Jake Sullivan, confirmed Sunday that Biden and Erdogan had discussed Sweden’s NATO membership, among other issues, and had agreed to meet in Vilnius for further talks.